sapcc/hugo-documentation-templater/README.md

 **⚠️ Attention:** This release requires **Hugo v0.128** or higher.
 Running it with an older version is not supported and will not work with v3.
 This release introduces support for BPMN diagrams and numerous improvements and bug fixes.

+Please see [Upgrade to V3](#upgrade-to-v3) for detailed instructions on how to upgrade your site to v3.

 ## Release Notes

 - Introduces support for BPMN diagrams.
 For more details, refer to the [diagrams section](https://sapcc.github.io/hugo-documentation-templater/docs/markdown-helpers/#diagrams).